AdobeDocs/campaign-classic.en/help/support.md

 ### Access Campaign Download Center

-As of June 2020, the Experience Cloud solution Software Distribution replaces the legacy Neolane Download Center and provides a more efficient experience to find and download your software, packages and tools.
-[Click here](https://experience.adobe.com/#/downloads/content/software-distributicampaign.html) to access the Experience Cloud Software Distribution.
+As a Campaign Administrator, browse to [this page](https://experience.adobe.com/#/downloads/content/software-distributicampaign.html) to access the Experience Cloud Software Distribution.
-Learn more about the new Download Center [in this page](https://experienceleague.adobe.com/docs/experience-cloud/software-distribution/home.html){_blank}.

 ### Create a ticket or start a chat